scroll down or press ↓ to continue

 Completeness score

-Map of Complete Score in Atlanta
+Map of Completeness Score in Atlanta

 Data collection

-Data collection aggregates eight Complete Street elements from street view imagery and open data sources.
+Our approach aggregates eight Complete Street elements from street view imagery and open data sources.
 Median, vehicular road, and amenities data are derived from open data, while the remaining elements utilize Google Street View imagery processed through computer vision algorithms.

 About